nikolaydubina/go-recipes/README.md

 ### [⏫](#contents) Generate constructor for a struct with [gonstructor](https://github.com/moznion/gonstructor)

 Constructor is a widely used useful pattern.
 This tool generates basic version of it that passes arguments to struct.
-It also supports intializer method. — [@moznion](https://github.com/moznion)
+It also supports initializer method. — [@moznion](https://github.com/moznion)

 ```go
 //go:generate gonstructor --type=Structure --constructorTypes=allArgs